aptech/docs/docs/CR-strtof.rst

    1.2 + 1.9i

-Parentheses surrounding the numerical elements in the string will be ignored as will be a following i.
-The following strings will be interpreted as the same by
+Parentheses surrounding the numerical elements in the string will be ignored as will be a following *i*.
+The following strings will be interpreted as the same by :func:`strtof`.

-strtof.
 ::

    "(2.31 4.72)""2.31 4.73""2.31,4.73i"

 Examples
 ----------------